bestia-dev/GuitaraokeLeader/README.md

 ## Easy instructions

 1. Only the leader must install the android APK on his phone.
 2. Connect all the smartphones from the leader and followers to the same local wifi network.
-The smartphone hotspot is also ok.
+A smartphone hotspot is also ok.
 3. The leader opens the GuitaraokeServer app.
 4. The leader shows the `Follower page` url (address) to the followers.
 They can scan the QR code or just type the numbers.
 It is short and easy.
-5. Followers must click on `Start user interaction` because javascript need a user `interaction` with the page.
+5. Followers must click on `Full screen` because javascript needs a user gesture.
 Nothing else to do for the follower.
 6. The leader clicks on the song name.
-It broadcasts a msg to all connected followers.
-They can all see the name of the song.
+It broadcasts a msg to all connected followers to load the song.
 7. The leader clicks `Play`.
 It sends a msg to all connected followers to start playing he song.
 8. The follower page is muted because the sound can be disturbingly out-of-sync.
-9. Finally click on `Fullscreen lyrics` to see the lyrics and chords in full screen.
+9. Finally the Leader clicks on `Fullscreen lyrics` to see the lyrics and chords in full screen.

 ## Javascript ES2020